Our Church - About Us

 The Youth are served by a KIDZ Club for children of pre school age on a Thursday at 6pm.

-Individual committees are appointed with the responsibility for matters of Pastoral & Outreach, Finance & Property, Social & Fellowship, and Admin,Publicity & IT.
+Individual committees are appointed to oversee matters of Pastoral & Outreach, Finance & Property, and Social & Fellowship.

 Until 1846, residents of Carluke who were members of the Evangelical Union Church, travelled to the nearest parent place of worship in Wishaw, some six miles distant.
 Due to the inconvenience of travel to and from Wishaw, twenty-